StrangeRanger/bash-style-guide/content/style.md

 echo $output
 ```

-**Potential Issue:** If the output contains spaces or newlines, it will be split into multiple words.
+**Potential Issue:** Without quotes, the output of `ls -l` will undergo word splitting, potentially causing issues with whitespace and special characters.

 ---